kiali/kiali.io/content/en/docs/FAQ/general.md

 Kiali also [caches namespaces](/docs/configuration/kialis.kiali.io/#.spec.kubernetes_config.cache_token_namespace_duration) by default for [10 seconds](https://github.com/kiali/kiali-operator/blob/76a9eac29fb942f199db1d0233c5135049d1f1b1/crd-docs/cr/kiali.io_v1alpha1_kiali.yaml#L397).
 If the cache is enabled, it might take up to the `spec.kubernetes_config.cache_token_namespace_duration` in order for a newly added namespace to be seen by Kiali.

+Finally, Kiali utilizes the Istio MeshConfig setting `discoverySelectors` - any namespace that does not match the discoverySelectors will not be available to Kiali users.

 ### Workload "is not found as" messages